mercator-ocean/copernicus-marine-toolbox/doc/usage/network-configuration.rst

 Using a custom certificate path
 -------------------------------

 Some users reported issues with SSL certificates.
-You can precise a custom path to your certificate, you can set the ``COPERNICUSMARINE_SET_SSL_CERTIFICATE_PATH`` environment variable to the path of your custom certificate.
+You can precise a custom path to your certificate by setting the ``COPERNICUSMARINE_SET_SSL_CERTIFICATE_PATH`` environment variable to the path of your custom certificate.

-It might be useful if you want to use the global certificate instead of the one created by you conda environment for example.
+It might be useful if you want to use the global certificate instead of the one created by your conda environment for example.

 Proxy
 -----